selvamaramaei/ToDo-list-app/README.md

 ## HOW İT WORKS
-The app utilizes local storage to store task data, ensuring that your tasks are saved even after a page refresh.
+-The app utilizes local storage to store task data, ensuring that your tasks are saved even after a page refresh.
-Task items are displayed as a list, with options to mark them as completed or edit/delete them.
+-Task items are displayed as a list, with options to mark them as completed or edit/delete them.
-The app dynamically updates the task list based on the selected filter.
+-The app dynamically updates the task list based on the selected filter.